2003 Ferrari Enzo supercar

-Ferrari Maserati of Silicon Valley owner Giacomo Mattiolli describes the 2003 Enzo supercar at Ferrari’s 60th anniversary celebration at his Silicon Valley dealership in Redwood City, CA.
+Ferrari Maserati of Silicon Valley owner Giacomo Mattioli describes the 2003 Enzo supercar at Ferrari’s 60th-anniversary celebration at his Silicon Valley dealership in Redwood City, CA.

 A story by Ferrari

 The Enzo Ferrari is a 12-cylinder Ferrari supercar named after the company’s founder, Enzo Ferrari.
 It was built in 2003 using Formula One technology, such as a carbon-fiber body, F1-style sequential shift transmission, and carbon-ceramic brake discs.
 Also used are technologies not allowed in F1 such as active aerodynamics.
 After a downforce of 775 kg (1709 lb) is reached at 300 km/h (186 mph) the rear wing is actuated by a computer to maintain that downforce.